-We have collaborative agreements with several pharmaceutical and other companies to develop, manufacture and market Zenapax and some of our potential products.
-In some cases, we are relying on our collaborative partners to manufacture such products, to conduct clinical trials, to compile and analyze the data received from these trials, to obtain regulatory approvals and, if approved, to market these licensed products.
+We have agreements with pharmaceutical and other companies to develop, manufacture and market certain of our potential products.
+In some cases, we are relying on our partners to manufacture such products, to conduct clinical trials, to compile and analyze the data received from these trials, to obtain regulatory approvals and, if approved, to market these licensed products.
 As a result, we may have little or no control over the manufacturing, development and marketing of these potential products and little or no opportunity to review clinical data prior to or following public announcement.

-Our collaborative agreements can generally be terminated by our partners on short notice.
-A collaborator may terminate its agreement with us or separately pursue alternative products, therapeutic approaches or technologies as a means of developing treatments for the diseases targeted by us or our collaborative effort.
-Even if a collaborator continues its contributions to the arrangement, it may nevertheless determine not to actively pursue the development or commercialization of any resulting products.
+Our agreements can generally be terminated by our partners on short notice.
+A partner may terminate its agreement with us or separately pursue alternative products, therapeutic approaches or technologies as a means of developing treatments for the diseases targeted by us or our collaborative effort.
+Even if a partner continues to contribute to the arrangement, it may nevertheless determine not to actively pursue the development or commercialization of any resulting products.
 In these circumstances, our ability to pursue potential products could be severely limited.

-Continued funding and participation by collaborative partners will depend on the timely achievement of our research and development objectives, the retention of key personnel performing work under those agreements and on each collaborative partner's own financial, competitive, marketing and strategic considerations.
+Continued funding and participation by partners will depend on the timely achievement of our research and development objectives, the retention of key personnel performing work under those agreements and on each partner's own financial, competitive, marketing and strategic considerations.
 Such considerations include:

-- the commitment of management of the collaborative partners to the continued development of the licensed products or technology - the relationships among the individuals responsible for the implementation and maintenance of the collaborative efforts, and - the relative advantages of alternative products or technology being marketed or developed by the collaborators or by others, including their relative patent and proprietary technology positions, and their ability to manufacture potential products successfully.
+- the commitment of each partner's management to the continued development of the licensed products or technology - the relationships among the individuals responsible for the implementation and maintenance of the development efforts, and - the relative advantages of alternative products or technology being marketed or developed by each partner or by others, including their relative patent and proprietary technology positions, and their ability to manufacture potential products successfully.

-Our ability to enter into new collaborations and the willingness of our existing collaborators to continue development of our potential products depends upon, among other things, our patent position with respect to such products.
-If we are unable to successfully maintain our patents we may be unable to collect royalties on existing licensed products or enter into additional collaborations and agreements.
+Our ability to enter into new relationships and the willingness of our existing partners to continue development of our potential products depends upon, among other things, our patent position with respect to such products.
+If we are unable to successfully maintain our patents we may be unable to collect royalties on existing licensed products or enter into additional agreements.